 It was 18 years since the Grand Secretary last saw Gotham and in that time there has been many a change.
 However, he remembered the way to an old friend and brother's home-Brother Lounsbury's-and reached the place without adventure. ("Ted" hasn't changed much and was all there and glad to see "Gib.")
 After a short visit, Fifth Avenue was the route taken, with President Pach's studio as the objective point.
-Brother Pach was found in the midst of "moving days," but, neverthe-less, glad to greet the "Chicagoesque" visitor.
+Brother Pach was found in the midst of "moving days," but, nevertheless, glad to greet the "Chicagoesque" visitor.
 The afternoon was spent at Pach's attending to correspondence found there awaiting him, and at five Brother Cohen was met and the Grand Secretary taken home to dinner, accompanied by Brother Powell.
 Brother and Mrs. Cohen made him their guest for the stay in town.
-In the evening St. Ann's was the scene of Brooklyn Division's welcome to the visitor-and a warm one it was.
-He had the opportunity to meet the night-and old and new friends were boys of No. 23-something he had looked forward to for many a day back (and given by the visitor, questions answered, it was the same everywhere else, too).
-After greetings and a short talk, including a look over the fine church building the Grand Secretary wishes to remark of which Brother Keiser is in chargea building like which Chicago's deaf hope to have before long-the announcement was made that supper was ready. ("Supper" does not cover it-it was more than that.
+In the evening St. Ann's was the scene of Brooklyn Division's welcome to the visitor-and a warm one it boys of No. 23-something he had looked it was the same everywhere else, too).
+After greetings and a short talk, includof which Brother Keiser is in chargea building like which Chicago's deaf hope to have before long-the announcement was made that supper was ready. ("Supper" does not cover it-it was more than that.
 And the dessert-well, it's a question whether there ever was a pleasanter one served anybody.)
 At its close, the Grand Secretary was called up and given a fine combination umbrella-cane to take home with him, with No. 23's "best."
 More good-byes-something that were not at all pleasant as the new friendships were all too "short"-and the evening was over.
 The following day, November 6th, a visit was made to Fanwood.
 Dr. Currier once again became the Secretary's guide, showing him over the school and giving him the opportunity to see band practice, setting-up drill, etc. Eighteen years does bring changes.
-The Fanwood boys have the snappy step and of the Yale college grounds, during the carriage of West Point.
-It does one and, with Brothers Davis, Roach and day.
-In the afternoon, Treasurer Youngs good to see them go about their duties Kuhn seeing him off, the train was taken with the appearance that only close attention to one's physical welfare can bring.
+The Fanwood boys have the snappy step and with the appearance that only close attention to one's physical welfare can bring.
 Lunching with the Doctor and Mrs. Currier, with Brother Hodgson and Miss Burchard as fellow guests; a call at the Journal Office; meeting old friends, Messrs.
 Fox, Jones and Capelli; then, in company with Brother Hodgson, the visitor was off for town again, after making a call at the Hodgson home, to do a business errand and see something of the subway and down town.
 Another visit to Pach's, then home (Brother Cohen's) for dinner, and afterwards, in company with Brother Cohen, a stroll along the great white way, wound up a strenuous two days' stay in No. 23's territory.

-The next morning, November 7th, the train for Philadelphia was taken.
-On the way a stop-over was made at Trenton, and a visit paid to the New Jersey school.
+The next morning, November 7th, the train for Philadelphia was taken. the way a stop-over was made at Trenton, and a visit paid to the New Jersey school.
 The Silent Worker and Brother Porter were called on; Superintendent Walker met-events the Grand Secretary had wished to come to pass for many a day.
 The Worker's office is well worth a visit at any time-it is as fine as its output.
-Lunching with Mr. Walker; visiting class rooms and shops; renewing acquaintance with Mrs. Porter and Miss Vail; meeting an Illinois compatriot in Miss Corey; talking "shop' with Brother Porter; all these passed the time too quickly.
+Lunching with Mr. Walker; visiting class rooms and shops; renewing acquaintance with Mrs. Porter and Miss Vail; meeting an Illinois compatriot in Miss Corey; talking "shop" with Brother Porter; all these passed the time too quickly.
 An afternoon train was taken for Philadelphia, and at five o'clock the Grand Secretary and Vice-President Davis were exchanging the grip at Broad Street station in No. 30's bailiwick.